It's best practices in developing web applications that guarantee smooth implementation, scaling, and operationalization of the solution.

 Within OpenShift, you can configure the minimum PODs, the maximum PODs, and when to extend the PODs.

-Old Approach: Scaling by adding threads or servers manually, instead of Scale out using multiple processes/instances per workload type
+Scaling by adding threads or servers manually (Vertical Scaling), instead of scaling out using multiple processes/instances per workload type(Horizontal Scaling).

-Enhances application performance and availability.
+Enhances application performance and availability

 Enhance scalability